GoogleChrome/web.dev/src/site/content/en/learn/css/box-model/index.md

 but this isn't the case when intrinsic sizing is toggled on.

 By default, this element has a set `width` and `height`—both `400px`.
-These dimensions give **strict bounds to everything inside the element**, which will be honoured unless the content is too large for the box in which case visible overflow will happen.
+These dimensions give strict bounds to everything inside the element, which will be honoured unless the content is too large for the box in which case visible overflow will happen.
-You can see this in action by changing the content of the caption, under the flower picture to something that **exceeds the height of the box**, which is a few lines of content.
+You can see this in action by changing the content of the caption, under the flower picture to something that exceeds the height of the box, which is a few lines of content.

 {% Aside "key-term" %}
 When content is too big for the box it is in, we call this overflow.